 The four main heads of cost for investment treaty arbitration will be examined below.
 These heads of cost include: (1) arbitrator fees and institutional administrative expenses, (2) legal fees and expenses, (3) expert costs and (4) hearing and witness costs.

-It is almost always possible for the cost of investment treaty arbitration per party not to exceed USD 1 million, although USD 1 million does represent the floor for ICSID arbitrations, due to the high costs of ICSID arbitral tribunals.
+It is possible for the cost of investment treaty arbitration per party not to exceed USD 1 million, although USD 1 million does represent the floor for most ICSID arbitrations, due to the high costs of ICSID arbitral tribunals.

 The sine qua non for an investment treaty arbitration proceeding is to have an arbitral tribunal in place who will rule on the dispute.
 If the arbitrators’ fees are not paid, there will be no arbitral tribunal and, hence, no final ruling.
 State representatives have realised that some foreign investors cannot or are unwilling to pay arbitrators’ fees thus, rather than wasting time and attempting to settle a dispute after receiving a Notice of Arbitration, they force the foreign investor to instead pay the required advance on costs needed to constitute an arbitral tribunal prior to spending significant time or resources.